Art Therapy For Military Veterans

 What is art therapy?

-Art Therapy is a creative media used as a therapeutic modality.
+Art Therapy is a mental health profession.
 Art therapy may focus on the creative art-making process itself or on the analysis of expression gained through client and therapist interaction.
 Art therapy is an effective treatment for persons experiencing developmental, intellectual, social or psychological impairment.
 A key goal in art therapy is to improve or restore the client’s functioning and his/her sense of personal well being.

 Expressive Arts Therapy